creativetimofficial/ct-vue-now-ui-dashboard-pro-laravel/README.md

 The store used for roles functionality is found in `src\store\modules\items-module.vue`

-You can find the compoments for items functionality in `src\views\Examples\ItemManagement` folder.
+You can find the compoments for items functionality in `src\pages\Dashboard\Examples\ItemManagement` folder.

 #### List Items